thomasdeitz/thomasdeitz.com/Content Brain Storm.md

 Centare 2012 - Present • User Experience Consultant
 Freelance 2010 - Present • All the Things
 Elmbrook Church 2006 - 2012  • Digital Media Artist

+### Lean UX Process
+My process is in general fexible being that I work with a number of different type of clients that span multiple markets and sizes.
+In general I use a lean approach facilitating short pointed excercises designed to balance insight and efficiency.
+Low fidelity assets, photos of whiteboards and code serve as my documentation for the most part though I am glad to do high resolution renderings, jopournaey maps and other UX related assets if that is the right direction for the client.
+I am a fan of getting something 90% of the way thre and getting it in front of users than I am of noodling something for months to get it "100%" of the way there to learn that I missed the boat and we need to back track quite a bit.
+Fail fast and pivot.

+In the first 1-2 weeks of the project we will spend time getting the project and environments setup as well as participate in a number of UX activities that will really inform the direction the site will take as we move forward into development.
+This may include proto-persona creation, workflows, journey maps and design sessions.
+After this we can begin reimagining the experience a user has as they move through your site visually and with regard to the content they encounter.
+As we approach some of the more strategic changes to the Calculator and the Acquisition Process we may engage in some similar activities on a smaller scale to ensure we are on the same page and moving forward in a smart direction.